 The most commonly reported side effects of Botox are injection-site pain and bleeding, no underarm sweating, infection, inflammation of the throat, and flu-like symptoms.
 The risk of harmful side effects is low, but the temporary effect of Botox means you’ll risk side effects from Botox injections at least twice a year.

 Botox vs. MiraDry Results for Excessive Sweating

 When comparing Botox to MiraDry based on the three criteria the majority of patients consider most important, MiraDry is the clear winner.
 MiraDry is cost-effective, permanent, extremely effective, and safer than Botox for treating excessive underarm sweat in Utah.
-If you agree that MiraDry wins the Botox vs. MiraDry battle on underarm sweat, contact Dr. Kelly at Revivology today to learn how MiraDry can change your life for the better, the way it has for thousands of others just like you.
+If you agree that MiraDry wins the Botox vs. MiraDry battle on underarm sweat, contact Dr. Moore at Revivology today to learn how MiraDry can change your life for the better, the way it has for thousands of others just like you.